webplatform/docs/concepts/protocols/websocket/index.md

 var connection = new WebSocket('ws://html5rocks.websocket.org/echo');
 </syntaxhighlight>

-Although WebSockets are based on top off HTTP, they require different handling due to the major depart from the one-off nature of HTTP.
+Although WebSockets are built on top of HTTP, they require different handling due to the major depart from the one-off nature of HTTP.
 This is why WebSocket URL's have a different protocol: <code>ws</code> instead of <code>http</code> and <code>wss</code> instead of <code>https</code>.
 They also require a special handshake triggered by the [http://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header | HTTP Upgrade Header] which sometimes get stripped by certain proxies, causing the connection to fail.

-WebSocket objects provide <code>onmessage</code> event to get the messages from the socket asynchronously and an unblocking <code>send</code> method:
+WebSocket objects provide <code>onmessage</code> event to get the messages from the socket asynchronously and a non-blocking <code>send</code> method:
 <syntaxhighlight lang="javascript">
 // Log messages from the server connection.onmessage = function (e) {
-  console.log('Server: ' + e.data);
+  console.log('Server says: ' + e.data);
 };

+// Send message to the server
 connection.send('Hello there!');
 </syntaxhighlight>

-A WebSocket is not usable until gets connected and the object provides three more events to get notified about these state changes and provides a <code>readyState</code> property that reflects its current state:
+A WebSocket is not usable until connected and the object provides three more events to get notified about these state changes and provides a <code>readyState</code> property that reflects its current state:
 <syntaxhighlight lang="javascript">
 connection.onopen = function () {
   console.log('WS connection established.');